Logiqx/wsw-results/docs/ukwa/proposal-2/README.md

 >
 > 1.1.
 There are at least 4 UKWA windsurfers who finish the round, referred to as finishers in 2.1 and 2.2.
 >
 > 2.1.
 Circa 25% of the finishers have a 2-run average of 28 knots or higher.
+The calculation is detailed in 5.1.
 >
 > 2.2.
 Should the criteria for 2.1 be missed by a narrow margin, 2.2.1 and 2.2.2 can trigger a counting round.
 >